Skip to content

 If your onboarding is complete and you still do not see the Teleport app listed in Okta, open an access request and follow the appropriate approval process.

-Once you have the Teleport app assigned in Okta, log in using tsh:
+Once you have the Teleport app assigned in Okta, log in with tsh:

 Terminal window